intxgo/elastic-agent/docs/component-specs.md

 The path to this service's logs directory.

+#### `service.diagnostics_zip.path` (string)

+The path to this service's diagnostics zip.

 #### `service.operations`  (required)

-`operations` gives instructions for performing three operations: `check`, `install`, and `uninstall`.
+`operations` gives instructions for performing three required operations: `check`, `install`, and `uninstall`.
+In addition a service may optionally priovide `diagnostics` operation.
 Each of these operations has its own subconfiguration with the following fields:

 - `args` (identical to `command.args`): the command-line arguments to pass for this operation
 - `env` (identical to `command.env`): the environment variables to set for this operation